 (1) The term “Financial Security” in this Section means the collateral amount posted with ERCOT in any of the forms listed in Section 16.11.3, Alternative Means of Satisfying ERCOT Creditworthiness Requirements.

-(2) The term “Secured Collateral” in this Section means the collateral posted by a Counter-Party with ERCOT in the form of an unconditional, irrevocable letter of credit, a surety bond naming ERCOT as the beneficiary, or cash.

-(3) The term “Remainder Collateral” in this Section means the Secured Collateral minus Total Potential Exposure Secured (TPES) minus Net Positive Exposure of approved Congestion Revenue Right (CRR) Bilateral Trades minus Available Credit Limit (ACL) locked for CRR Auction, calculated in accordance with paragraph (3) of Section 16.11.4.6.1, Credit Requirements for CRR Auction Participation.
+(2) The term “Remainder Collateral” in this Section means the Financial Security minus Total Potential Exposure Secured (TPES) minus Net Positive Exposure of approved Congestion Revenue Right (CRR) Bilateral Trades minus Available Credit Limit (ACL) locked for CRR Auction, calculated in accordance with paragraph (3) of Section 16.11.4.6.1, Credit Requirements for CRR Auction Participation.

 16.11.1 ERCOT Creditworthiness Requirements for Counter-Parties

 (1) Each Counter-Party shall meet ERCOT’s creditworthiness standards as provided in this Section.
-A Counter-Party must, at all times, maintain its Financial Security at or above the amount of its Total Potential Exposure (TPE) minus its Unsecured Credit Limit.
+A Counter-Party must, at all times, maintain its Financial Security at or above the amount of its Total Potential Exposure (TPE).
 Each Counter-Party shall maintain any required Financial Security in a form acceptable to ERCOT in its sole discretion.
 If at any time the Counter-Party does not meet ERCOT’s creditworthiness requirements, then ERCOT may suspend the Counter-Party’s rights under these Protocols until it meets those creditworthiness requirements.
 ERCOT’s failure to suspend the Counter-Party’s rights on any particular occasion does not prevent ERCOT from suspending those rights on any subsequent occasion, including a CRR Account Holder’s ability to bid on future CRRs or a Qualified Scheduling Entity’s (QSE’s) ability to bid in the Day-Ahead Market (DAM).

-16.11.2 Requirements for Setting a Counter-Party’s Unsecured Credit Limit

-(1) The following terms used throughout this section are defined below:

-(a) Times Interest Earnings Ratio (TIER) and Debt Service Coverage (DSC) ratios are as defined in 7 C.F.R § 1710.114 (2011).

-(b) Maximum Debt to Total Capitalization Ratio is defined as: Long-term debt (including all current borrowings) / (Total shareholder’s equity + Long-term debt).

-(c) EBITDA is defined as annual Earnings Before Interest, Depreciation and Amortization.

-(d) CMLTD, Current Maturities of Long-Term Debt, is defined as the principal portions of long-term debt payable within the next twelve months.

-(2) ERCOT, in its sole discretion, may set an Unsecured Credit Limit, not to exceed $50 million, for a Counter-Party if the Counter-Party meets the following requirements as applicable:

-(a) If the Counter-Party is an Electric Cooperative (EC) that is not publicly rated by Standard and Poor’s (S&P), Fitch or Moody’s credit rating agencies, or has less than $100 million in Tangible Net Worth, and is a Rural Utilities Service (RUS) distribution borrower or power supply borrower as those terms are used in 7 C.F.R. § 1717.656 (2014); then the Unsecured Credit Limit shall be set within the range defined in the following table: